 Pros: Since the validating and updating of the schema is automated, the necessary checks will be default and errors will be caught beforehand.
 This will be integrated in the release/testing avoiding the risk of releasing a broken glideinwms version.

 #1 Updated by Igor Sfiligoi over 8 years ago

 The 3rd option is to not make schema changes, of course;

 i.e. never change an existing file, just create a new one when you need more attributes.

 The drawback of this is that it increases the disk IO on updates, and possibly makes the code a bit more complex (both for writing and for reading)

-#3 Updated by Douglas Strain almost 8 years ago
+#3 Updated by Douglas Strain over 8 years ago

 Status update on this ticket: